 An ongoing feud for the past few months.
 Strowman and Lashley had an intense match a few weeks back that saw Strowman spear Lashley threw the Raw stage, making them both out of action for a few weeks.

-WWE never seems to pull the trigger on Strowman as the top guy on Raw but have him winning a bunch of non-title matches in dominant fashion.
+WWE never seems to pull the trigger on Strowman as the top guy on Raw but has him winning a bunch of non-title matches dominantly.
 I think the Last Man Standing stipulation adds the chance that Lashley will come out on top here.
 You don’t need to pin your opponent in this type of match and it protects Strowman.
 Giving Lashley the victory here can set him up in the Universal Championship picture fans have been wanting to see since his WWE return last year.

 The Undertaker and Roman Reigns vs. Shane McMahon and Drew McIntyre in a No Holds Barred tag team match

 Prediction: Roman Reigns and The Undertaker win